 Problem was, this stroke of brilliance in going on a Tuesday backfired on me….keep reading.

-Don’t Take an Obscure Side-Trail if you Don’t Have a Clue.
+Don’t Choose Obscure Mount Takao Hiking Trails if you Don’t Have a Clue.

 I decided if I was going to hike in Japan, I wanted to hike.
-So instead of doing what most people do and descend Mount Takao the way I came up, I opted for one of the many trails along the ridge of mountains to the next peak.
+So instead of doing what most people do and descend the way I came up, I opted for one of the many Mt Takao hikes along the ridge of mountains to the next peak.
 I mention the name of the peak in my video below, but I have since blocked it from my memory, so you’ll have to watch the video if you want to know where I went.

 Although this detour to another peak afforded even more majestic views of Tokyo and the neighbouring mountains than I got from Mount Takao (pictures above), it also dehydrated and exhausted me even more.
 And the fun was just beginning.